• Home

 • Step 1: Combine the beef, chorizo, egg, garlic, white rice, cilantro, cumin, oregano, salt and pepper in a large bowl.

 • Step 2: Roll the meatball mixture in your hands to form a ball that is about 1 ounce.
 This should be about 1.25 to 1.5 inches in diameter.
 This will yield about 20 meatballs.
-I like to use a 1 Tbsp cookie scooper.
+I like to use a 1 tablespoon cookie scooper.
 You can brown them in a pan on medium heat or drop them in the soup broth raw.

 The steps to make albondigas soup showing the broth simmering and adding the meatballs.